National Security Agency: History of headquarters

-Power consumption
+Energy consumption

-Following a major power outage in 2000, in 2003, and in follow-ups through 2007, The Baltimore Sun reported that the NSA was at risk of electrical overload because of insufficient internal electrical infrastructure at Fort Meade to support the amount of equipment being installed.
+Following a major power outage in 2000, in 2003, and follow-ups through 2007, The Baltimore Sun reported that the NSA was at risk of electrical overload because of insufficient internal electrical infrastructure at Fort Meade to support the amount of equipment being installed.
 This problem was apparently recognized in the 1990s but not made a priority, and "now the agency's ability to keep its operations going is threatened."

-On August 6, 2006, The Baltimore Sun reported that the NSA had completely maxed out the grid, and that Baltimore Gas & Electric (BGE, now Constellation Energy) was unable to sell them any more power.
+On August 6, 2006, The Baltimore Sun reported that the NSA had completely maxed out the grid and that Baltimore Gas & Electric (BGE, now Constellation Energy) was unable to sell them any more power.
 NSA decided to move some of its operations to a new satellite facility.

-BGE provided NSA with 65 to 75 megawatts at Fort Meade in 2007, and expected that an increase of 10 to 15 megawatts would be needed later that year.
+BGE provided NSA with 65 to 75 megawatts at Fort Meade in 2007 and expected that an increase of 10 to 15 megawatts would be needed later that year.
 In 2011, the NSA was Maryland's largest consumer of power.
 In 2007, as BGE's largest customer, NSA bought as much electricity as Annapolis, the capital city of Maryland.
 One estimate put the potential for power consumption by the new Utah Data Center at US$40 million per year.

 Computing assets

 In 1995, The Baltimore Sun reported that the NSA is the owner of the single largest group of supercomputers.

-NSA held a groundbreaking ceremony at Fort Meade in May 2013 for its High Performance Computing Center 2, expected to open in 2016.
-Called Site M, the center has a 150 megawatt power substation, 14 administrative buildings and 10 parking garages.
+NSA held a groundbreaking ceremony at Fort Meade in May 2013 for its High-Performance Computing Center 2, expected to open in 2016.
+Called Site M, the center has a 150-megawatt power substation, 14 administrative buildings and 10 parking garages.
 It cost 3.2 billion and covers 227 acre.
 The center is 1800000 sqft and initially uses 60 megawatts of electricity.

-Increments II and III are expected to be completed by 2030, and would quadruple the space, covering 5800000 sqft with 60 buildings and 40 parking garages.
+Increments II and III are expected to be completed by 2030 and would quadruple the space, covering 5800000 sqft with 60 buildings and 40 parking garages.
 Defense contractors are also establishing or expanding cybersecurity facilities near the NSA and around the Washington metropolitan area.